-Insourcing vs Outsourcing IT Services
+Insourcing Vs. Outsourcing IT Services

-IT Outsourcing Pros
+Benefits of IT Outsourcing

-- Minimize costs.
+- Minimized costs.
 The cost-effectiveness of outsourcing is based on many factors.
 For example, you don’t have to pay a full salary and yearly bonuses to your employees as well as to start a whole IT department on-site or invest in sophisticated equipment.
 Most of the outsourcing providers come from developing countries which means that average salary rates are often much lower in comparison to local ones.

 - Extend your company’s working hours by opting for a hybrid business model, mixing your in-house staff with an outsourcing team.
 This way you’ll have two teams working faster on the same project in shifts.

-IT Insourcing Pros
+Benefits of IT Insourcing

 - Better communication.
 As your insource team will be able to communicate with all the departments of your business, they’ll understand the business processes at a deeper level, resulting in more accurate identification of possible bottlenecks at work.

-IT Insourcing Cons
+Risks of IT Insourcing